HYAdev/HYAdev/README.md

 Yahallo!

 Something about me...
-I am Hyena.
-I am a musical artist that also likes programming (just maybe).
+I am Hyena, a musical artist that also likes programming (just maybe).
 The languages that I know (or used to...) are C++ and Python.

 Ways you can contact me...